 By far the most interesting street in all of Capri, Via Krupp connects the area of the Augusto Gardens and Marina Piccola.
-There’s an incredible beach along the way but, unfortunately, the snake-trail is currently closed without any signs of reopening.
+There’s an incredible beach along the way but, unfortunately, the snake trail was closed at the time of our visit without any signs of reopening.
 Apparently, you can explore Via Krupp coming from Marina Piccola but do note that you will need to head back the same way you came from…

 If you have another 30 minutes to spare, consider heading even further up to this scenic lookout for additional views of Capri’s southern coast.
 We did not have time for this detour and headed back to the port to catch our ferry to Sorrento.

 The final leg of our 7 days in the Amalfi Coast takes us to Sorrento and its quiet peninsula.
 We’ll explore on foot one of the Amalfi Coast’s most famous towns before spending an entire day “village-hopping” in the neighboring peninsula which bears the town’s name.

 Follow all the places mentioned in this section with this companion map, simply click on the image to open Google Maps